AdobeDocs/experience-manager-screens.en/help/using/enclosed-corporate-network.md

 ### Local Area Network {#lan-connection}

-The performance of the Local Area Network (LAN) has, besides the network reachability, is to provide sufficient bandwidth to operate AEM Screens smoothly.
+The performance of the Local Area Network (LAN), besides the network reachability, has to provide sufficient bandwidth to operate AEM Screens content updates smoothly.

 The LAN network within corporate organizations is usually at least 1000 MBit/sec network, so that there is sufficient bandwidth to connect many devices with good performance to the system.
 While using other active Network components it is mandatory that all of those do match to the Network bandwidth requirements.

-For example,the Network components should at least match 1000 Mbps standard and match the bandwidth provided by the Internet access/router specification.
+For example,the Network components should at least match 100 Mbps standard and match the bandwidth provided by the Internet access/router specification.

 ### Other Corporate Networks Specifics {#other-networks}